 Marital Misconduct is not Considered

 Marital misconduct is NOT considered in property division because Wisconsin is a no-fault state, so misconduct, such as an extramarital affair, does not in and of itself factor into the court’s decision on property division or spousal support.
 Marital waste (gambling losses, for example), however, may be considered.
 Again, it is up to the court ultimately to decide whether the presumption of a 50/50 division should be overcome.

 Courts May Decide Who Gets Unique Assets

 Many times, parties do not dispute the amount of assets each party gets but have trouble agreeing upon who gets what asset.
 Lawyers often attempt to look at each party’s interest, with consideration of the affect on the children of the marriage, and come up with a solution that meets both parties’ interests and goals.
 Creative ways of awarding assets to provide both cash flow for the present and security for the future is possible.

 Call Us to Discuss Your Situation

 If you wish to set up an appointment to speak with a family law attorney on these or other family law issues, please contact Milwaukee family attorneys Amy Shapiro or Katherine Charlton by calling 414-271-8650, Madison family attorney Lynn Lodahl at 608-257-004.
-If you prefer email, please use our website form to set up a consultation.
+If you prefer email, please use our website form to set up a case evaluation.